leaktk/scanner/README.md

 ## TODO

-* Fix/cleanup the error handling
-* All the TODOs called out in the README
+1. Handle shallow clone overscan issue
+1. Local git scans without a clone
+1. Better error handling in the code to avoid panics
+1. Change workdir default to `${XDG_CACHE_HOME}/leaktk`
+1. if --config isn't set:
+    * then try `${XDG_CONFIG_HOME}/leatktk/config.toml`
+    * else try /etc/leaktk/config.toml
+    * else fall back on default config
+1. Allow optional config headers passed to the pattern server requests
+1. Finalize the request/response format
+1. Make sure it fully supports Linux and Mac
-* Unittest and refactor what's currently there
+1. Unittest and refactor what's currently here
+1. Proper error handling in the code to keep things clean, consistent and scalable
-* Group gitleaks code into a single object as the source of truth
+1. Group gitleaks code into a single object as the source of truth
-* Create a Workspace object to manage the workspace folders (creating, clearing, etc)
+1. Create a Workspace object to manage the workspace folders (creating, clearing, etc)
-* Encapsulate some of the Linux specific bits